-As of 1 January 2016, the Solvency II Directive (2009/138/EC) came into force, introducing new risk-based, regulatory requirements that ascertain the level of the required regulatory capital to be held on the basis of the risks that the Company is or can be exposed to.
+The Company is subject to the provisions of the the Solvency II Directive (2009/138/EC) which imposes new risk-based, regulatory requirements that ascertain the level of the required regulatory capital to be held on the basis of the risks that the Company is or can be exposed to.
 Solvency II also sets out the approach to be undertaken in order to establish the amount of Solvency II own funds, namely by converting the Statement of Financial Position from an IFRS perspective to one where assets and liabilities are measured in line with their underlying economic value.

-The Directors were actively involved in the implementation of the Solvency II regulations, which are also highly embedded in the Company's operations.
+The Directors are actively involved in ensuring that the Solvency II regulations, are highly embedded in the Company's operations.
 Regular monitoring of the Solvency Capital Requirement ('SCR') and the Minimum Capital Requirement ('MCR') is considered crucial.
 To this effect, a Capital Management Policy, outlining the main drivers of the SCR, was put in place to address the procedures and controls in this regard.
 In the case of any identified breaches with the SCR and MCR, the Directors have put in place a capital plan aimed at ensuring that the Company will restore its level of own funds to one which covers both the SCR and MCR.